Life Is Strange 2: Plot

+If Daniel rejects Sean's decision to surrender, he becomes desperate and uses his powers to force them both across the border anyway.
+The scene ends with Sean shot dead by the police and Daniel left alone in Mexico.
+Daniel grows up in Puerto Lobos as a fugitive, using his powers to steal, defend himself, and survive on his own.

 Development

 Life Is Strange 2 was developed by French developer Dontnod Entertainment with Square Enix External Studios, which started the game's production after it shipped the retail edition of the first game in 2016.
 It was decided early that the sequel would feature a cast of new characters, with director Michel Koch likening the franchise to TV series such as True Detective or American Horror Story in 2015.
 The development team believed that the franchise was about common people that players can relate to, and stories that are grounded in reality and reflective of the player's own experience.
 By introducing new characters, the team can try something different and explore different themes.
 According to the team, the story of Max and Chloe (the protagonists of the first game) has already been completed.
 David, a returning character, makes a small appearance in Episode 5.
 The team included him in the sequel because he always survives the events of the first game and that through him, players can discover "little hints" regarding the fate of Max and Chloe.
 The team avoids giving too many details about their fates, as the first game does not have a canon ending and featuring them too heavily in the story may displease fans who are heavily invested in fan fiction.
 David's appearance helps connect the sequel to the first game without confusing new audiences.

 The photography of Mike Brodie helped inspire the game's story.

 Unlike the first game, which is set in one place, Life Is Strange 2 is structured like a road movie.
 The team did not want to develop a retread of the first game, and wanted the sequel to significantly deviate from the original's formula.
 The team was inspired by films and novels such as Into the Wild, Stand By Me, Of Mice and Men, and On the Road.
 Dontnod conducted field research on the West Coast of the United States, meeting people and taking pictures.
 The drifters (Finn and Cassidy) featured in the game were inspired by the photography of Mike Brodie, a freighthopper who took photos of the people he had encountered throughout his journey, and his book A Period of Juvenile Prosperity.
 In particular, his series of photos about a child who grew up on the road served as the foundation of the game's characters who become "outcasts living on the outskirts of society".
 The team hoped that through exploring their stories, they can show players that there are many ways for people to live their lives.